 Night: Rice/Wheat/Oat cereal (optional)

 Each food offering is small and babies can eat a number of times throughout the day.
 At 3 months, they’d only eat once a day but it can increase to the above frequency by 6 months.
 This is just an idea.

 Although it’s good for the baby to have clean foods without salt, sugar or spices but at the same time, we have to let them taste our foods early in life too so they don’t become picky eaters.
 It is also so we don’t have to keep making different foods for baby and the rest of the family in future.

 The sooner we make the transition, the better.
 I started introducing a bit of salt and pepper in her daily egg at 7 months.
-Also started giving her Hummus and daal/chalwal (mashed) etc. The idea is to introduce adult food to baby earlier in life.
+Also started giving her Hummus and daal/chalwal (mashed) etc. This way at around 12 months, she started having most of our food.
+The idea is to introduce adult food to baby earlier in life.